marcelsud/melody-di/README.md

 # MelodyDI

-A simple PHP Dependency Injection Container for Javascript/Typescript
+A simple Dependency Injection Container for Javascript/Typescript

 ## Installation